velerofinance/dss/DEVELOPING.md

-# Multi Collateral Dai Developer Guide
+# Multi Collateral USDV Developer Guide

 *work in progress*

-This is a more in depth description of the Dai core contracts.
-The previous iteration of Dai was called Single Collateral Dai (SCD), or `sai`, and is found at https://github.com/makerdao/sai
+This is a more in depth description of the USDV core contracts.
+The previous iteration of USDV was called Single Collateral USDV

 ## Tooling